ebaumel/ericbaumel/posts/2023-04-21-software-development-is-magic.md

 # Software Development is Magic

-Developers are magicians
+Developers are magicians \\
-Asking sand to do their bidding
+Asking sand to do their bidding \\

-You speak aloud your desire (or type, or click) and it is made manifest The right spell and you house lights up when it’s dark The right spell and you house cools down when the outside world is hot The correct spell and money moves accounts and (hopefully) makes you even more money
+You speak aloud your desire (or type, or click) and it is made manifest \\
+The right spell and you house lights up when it’s dark \\
+The right spell and you house cools down when the outside world is hot \\
+The correct spell and money moves accounts and (hopefully) makes you even more money \\

-These are the spells that magicians have crafted so that non magicians can indirectly ask Sand to grant their desires
+These are the spells that magicians have crafted so that non magicians can indirectly ask Sand to grant their desires \\

-The magicians themselves know that you have to be very careful what you wish for The Sand is a fickle genie
+The magicians themselves know that you have to be very careful what you wish for \\
+The Sand is a fickle genie \\
-A mis-cast spell can have consequences
+A mis-cast spell can have consequences \\

-We call objects into being by calling them by a name Give them inheritance, properties and bilities
+We call objects into being by calling them by a name \\
+Give them inheritance, properties and abilities \\

-But like the Sorcerer's Apprentice, we can create magic beyond our ability to control.
+But like the Sorcerer's Apprentice, we can create magic beyond our ability to control. \\

-A little humility
+A little humility \\
-And an understanding that our spells can have consequences Is what separates a true wizard from an acolyte
+And an understanding that our spells can have consequences \\
+Is what separates a true wizard from an acolyte \\

-Remember to be careful what you wish for
+Remember to be careful what you wish for \\